Exploratory Data Analysis

 Box plots (or, more formally, box-and-whisker-plots) are convenient ways of displaying basic features of the distribution of variables that both give a rough view of the distribution of the bulk of the data and display outlying data values.
 They can be used to check differences between groups; however, subtle differences may not be detected.

-graph box trust, over(gender)
+graph box income, over(education)

-graph hbox trust, over(gender)
+Using graph hbox

-© W. Ludwig-Mayerhofer, Stata Guide | Last update: 17 Sep 2010
+© W. Ludwig-Mayerhofer, Stata Guide | Last update: 20 Apr 2025